 Dubsdread has been the site of the PGA Tour's Western Open (1991-2006) and the BMW Championship (2007, 2009-2011).

-Cog Hill Golf & Country Club is now officially located in Palos Park, IL as a result of a recent annexation.
+Cog Hill Golf & Country Club, which is a part of Jemsek Golf Facilities is now officially located in Palos Park, IL as a result of a recent annexation.
 For now, our address remains as Lemont but we are excited and proud to be affiliated with the Village of Palos Park and their future planning!